A vibrant and cosmopolitan city located in the heart of Southeast Asia.

 Mandalay International Airport receives over 1 million passengers in 2017

 Over a million local and foreign passengers entered Mandalay International Airport last year exceeding their number of 2016, according to sources from the Department of Civil Aviation.
-In 2017, domestic airlines such as Myanmar National Airlines, Air Mandalay, Air KBZ, Asian Wings Airways, Myanmar Airways International, Yangon Airways, Shwe Myanmar Airlines, Mann Yadanabon Airlines and FMI Air conducted regular flights to Mandalay International Airport.
+In 2017, domestic airlines such as Myanmar National Airlines, Air Mandalay, Air KBZ, Asian Wings Airways, Myanmar Airways International, Yangon Airways, Shwe Myanmar Airlines (now Golden Myanmar Airlines), Mann Yadanabon Airlines and FMI Air conducted regular flights to Mandalay International Airport.

 Those airlines transported 890,000 passengers to the airport last year while just over 70,000 entered the airport in 2016.
 The number of international passengers arrived at the Mandalay airport last year was 430,000 bringing the total number to 1.29 million in total.